top of page

 How This Affects Truckers

-A recent study published in The Journal of the American Academy of Dermatology, found that people who had spent the most time driving each week were more likely to develop skin cancers on the left sides of their bodies and faces, the side exposed to more sun while driving.
-In patients with malignant melanoma, the deadliest form of skin cancer, 74 percent of the tumors were found on the left sides, compared with only 26 percent on the right.
+A recent study published in The Journal of the American Academy of Dermatology found that people who had spent the most time driving each week were more likely to develop skin cancers on the left sides of their bodies and faces, the side exposed to more sun while driving.
+In patients with malignant melanoma, the deadliest form of skin cancer, 74 percent of the tumors were found on the left side, compared with only 26 percent on the right.

 To protect yourself, apply sunscreen to any exposed areas (like your hands, forearms, and face) every time you get into your truck for a long ride, regardless of the season.
 Make sure to use a broad spectrum sunscreen that blocks both UVA and UVB rays with an SPF rating of 50 or higher.
 You may also want to purchase a sun shirt, which will block most UV rays better than a plain t-shirt.
 Following these steps will help you and your skin stay healthy for the long haul.